 Event registration software is a tool used for easy and secure event attendee data collection.
 The registration takes place via a form on a website and the data is stored in the software database.
 Most such platforms allow you to automate accompanying processes, such as payments, billing, or attendee communication.

 Such software is very helpful for online event organization.
-First, attendee registration integrated with online events software allows you to easily sell participation and prevent third persons from accessing your stream.
+First, attendee registration integrated with an online events platform allows you to easily sell participation and prevent third persons from accessing your stream.
 Our event management platform can also be used to build and host a dedicated event website, where your online event will be available to attendees.

 There are two ways to ensure that.
 You can find speakers who already have experience in online events.
 Alternatively, you can train speakers who have no such experience or simply don't feel up to the task.
 True, you will never be absolutely sure that all speakers will manage to correctly connect their headsets or that someone doesn't close their browser.
 These things unfortunately happen and you cannot fully avoid the risk.
 Well conducted training will allow you to minimize that risk.